 With an estimate of about 1004 mountain gorillas left in the world, Uganda is one of the few countries where one can go and have a closer look at these wonderful primates.
 The country hosts numerous visitors from different corners of the world who come specifically to look at these great apes in their natural habitats and as you read this, gorilla tracking is the leading tourism activity in Uganda.
 The country acts as a home to over 500 mountain gorillas habituated in 17 families.
 There are specifically two parks where mountain gorillas are found in Uganda including Bwindi Impenetrable and Mgahinga National Park.
 Among these, Bwindi hosts the highest number of trackers annually because of the inconsistency of the gorillas in Mgahinga.
-The highest number of these elegant primates is found in Bwindi and trusts me; a trekking tour to this park is full of great experiences.
+The highest number of these elegant primates is found in Bwindi which make it a premier gorilla tour destination.
 Best facts to consider before going gorilla tracking in Uganda.

 Best time to travel